aatwi/tutorials/spring-jpa-testing/README.md

 **JRF = using JpaRepositoryFactory*

-The above indicates that we have gained on average **6,700 ms** in each test run!
+The above table clearly shows that we gained on average **6,700 ms** for each test class!

+## Conclusion

 ## Try It

 To try this tutorial on your machine, run this maven command: